Agile vs. Scrum: Which Should You Use, and Why?

 Team members have a short “daily Scrum” update meeting.

-The quick answer is—you don’t have to!
-Picking Scrum inevitably means that you’ll be using Agile principles, since Agile is the umbrella philosophy.
-Scrum is also widely practised and can be a good way to start implementing Agile with your team.
+The quick answer is—you do not have to!
+Picking Scrum inevitably means that you will be using Agile principles since Agile is the umbrella philosophy.
+Scrum is also widely practiced and can be a good way to start implementing Agile with your team.
 You can however use different Agile methods, like Kanban and XP.

-Scrum is an Agile methodology but it isn’t the only one.
-There are many more in use with the top five being Scrum, Kanban, Extreme Programming (XP), Crystal, and Dynamic Systems Development Method (DSDM).

-Kanban gets its name from the Japanese word for “signboard”.
+Kanban gets its name from the Japanese word for “signboard.”
 The method uses a board (virtual or physical) divided into columns that represent different phases of a project.
 As the project progresses, a sticky note or card that represents the project gets moved into the next phase, until the project is completed.
-This allows users to really visualise the process and spot bottlenecks.
+It is a great way to visualise the process and spot bottlenecks.

-XP, which stands for Extreme Programming, is an Agile methodology that is usually specific to software development.
+XP, which stands for Extreme Programming, is an Agile methodology usually specific to software development.
 Like other Agile methods, it focuses on small releases and iteration.
-XP is characterised by pair programming, whereby two developers work together to build code.
+XP is characterised by pair programming, in which two developers work together to build code.

-Agile is a new project management philosophy that formally burst onto the scene in 2001 and has gained popularity across industries since.
+Agile is a new project management philosophy that formally appeared at the forefront in 2001 and has gained popularity across industries ever since.
 As project management continues to be an in-demand skill, Agile and Scrum are likely to be fixtures for more companies to come.

-If you’re interested in learning more, consider enrolling in the Google Project Management: Professional Certificate.
-There’s a dedicated course on Agile and Scrum concepts, plus other lessons designed to set you on the path of becoming job-ready in six months or less.
+If you are interested in learning more, consider enrolling in the Google Project Management: Professional Certificate.
+There is a dedicated course on Agile and Scrum concepts, plus other lessons designed to get you job-ready in six months or less.

 professional certificate